ES-DOC/esdoc-errata-client/docs/usage.rst

     Issue actions:

         create     Creates ESGF issues from a json template to the errata database.
                    See "issue-manager create -h" for full help.

         update     Updates ESGF issues from a json template to the errata database.
                    See "issue-manager update -h" for full help.

         close      Closes ESGF issues on the errata repository.
                    See "issue-manager close -h" for full help.

         retrieve   Retrieves ESGF issues from the errata repository to a json template.
                    See "issue-manager retrieve -h" for full help.

+        credset    Sets user's credentials.

+        credreset  Resets user's credentials.

+        changepass Changes the old passphrase into a new one of user's choice.

     Developed by:
     Levavasseur, G. (UPMC/IPSL - glipsl@ipsl.jussieu.fr)